sungwoonpark0502/Today-I-Learned/javascript/basic.md

 ## Data Types and Variables

 Data Types: undefined, null, boolean, string, symbol, number, and object

-symbol: immutable primitive value that is unique
+Symbol: immutable primitive value that is unique
 undefined: has not been defined
 null: nothing
 object: stores key and value pairs

 ```javascript
 // declaring variable
 var myName = "Sungwoon"